mangOH/management/README.md

 		]
 	}

 "manifest_repo" is a string containing the URL of the repo manifest repository.
+Environment variables can be used to add a Gerrit user name, for example.

 "base_manifest" is the path to the manifest XML file within the manifest repository.